 4. Have a Plan For a Cyber Attack

-Before you travel, make sure you have a plan for the possiblity if your phone or debit card gets stolen or lost in an unfamiliar place.
+Before you travel, make sure you have a plan for the possibility of your phone or debit card gets stolen or lost in an unfamiliar place.
 Memorise the number of a friend or relative you can call, have them call your bank for a code to block your account to prevent withdrawals and change all your passwords as soon as you have access to the apps on your former devices like on your social media, internet banking, emails, cloud archive and any other account.
 This will force them to shut down if someone activated them without your permission.
 Also, be careful how you log into free public WiFi hotspots.
 Keep your WiFi and Bluetooth off whenever you are not using it or use a VPN (Virtual Private Network) app.
 Check the settings of your mobile phone’s internet settings, you’ll see the VPN.
 A VPN app protects your personal data and financial transactions from being accessed by hackers on a public WiFi network.
 Or you can carry your own MiFi around for your WiFi needs.

 Now you know, stay protected!